 RN to MSN Bridge - Only grades of C- or better will be accepted toward fulfillment of general education requirements.
-Bridge students must maintain a GPA of 3.0 or better in the RN to MSN Bridge nursing courses.
-Students receiving a grade lower than C in a RN to MSN Bridge nursing course may repeat the course one time.
-Students who receive an F in a nursing bridge course will be dismissed from the program.
+Bridge students must maintain a GPA of 3.0 or better in the RN to MSN bridge nursing courses.
+Students receiving a C or D in an RN to MSN bridge nursing course may repeat the course one time.
+Students who receive an F in an RN to MSN bridge nursing course will be dismissed from the program.